Evolution of Human Running

 Here's a fun one: Male fetal exposure to testosterone (and subsequent "mate quality") is positively correlated with running performance.
 Very cool, but consider their conclusions with discretion.
 This isn't an energetics argument but I didn't know where else to put it!

 The expensive tissue hypothesis and its offshoots claim that human energy expenditure (metabolism) must have deceased to accommodate a growing brain.
-Ponzter et al. argue against this zero-sum model of energy and claim that, in fact, human metabolism increased.
+This zero-sum model of energy may be incomplete- human's total energy expenditure increased.
 This thinking is important in reconciling high physical activity levels (including running and walking) hypothesized in early humans.

 My breakdown of this paper can be found here.